EliAndrewC/l7r/setting/l7r.md

 - It's the most difficult of the summoning arts, requiring a tsukai who has already mastered the lesser forms of summoning.

-This combines 4 of the 7 maho disciplines, and most maho rituals are similar in that regard.
+This combines four of the 7 maho disciplines, and most maho rituals are similar in that regard.

 There are also some forms of maho which do not actually involve the Shadowlands taint or the shedding of blood.
 For example, there are many things a shugenja could theoretically do to empower their magic through the taking and sacrificing of names.
 However, this is banned, as Name magic is one of the 7 maho disciplines outlawed by Imperial decree.